paulgmiller/paulgmiller.github.io/_posts/2019-06-30-Agent-Build.md

 * Autoscaling / Sizing.
 * Pat Secret
 * Indrection
+* Health checks?

 ### A yaml aside
 * pipelines look pretty neat.
 * Nothing is hidden
 * Can change build/release atomically with change and put in pr
 * More secure/auditable / One branch overlap.
 * Waitin on approval tasks?
+Retries?

 ## Agentless Tasks.
 * Been here before.